SCE-Development/Clark/README.md

   5. In a new terminal, run the mongo shell by entering: `mongo`
       - _If you need to exit the shell, type `quit()` and press enter_
   6. If you haven't already cloned the project on your local machine, clone the `dev` branch into a location of your choice (e.g. the `Documents` directory)
-  7. Install project dependencies
-      - Verify `npm` is installed using `npm -v` (should print out version info).
-      - Then, go to the Core-v4 root directory of the project and run: `npm install`
-  8. At this point you should have the **repository**, **Node.js**, **MongoDB** and the **Core-v4 Packages** installed.
-You may now run system setup.
-  9. Go to the Core-v4 utility tools directory in terminal (i.e. `cd /path/to/your/.../Core-v4/util/tools`)
+  7. Go to the Core-v4 utility tools directory in terminal (i.e. `cd /path/to/your/.../Core-v4/util/tools`)
-  10. Run the system setup script: `node system_setup.js all`
+  8. Run the system setup script: `node system_setup.js all`
-      - This script handles TLS key generation, certificate setup, security credential setup, and a check for MongoDB
+      - This script handles npm dependencies install and a check for MongoDB
-  11. Go to the Core-v4 MDBI tools directory in terminal (i.e. `cd /path/to/your/.../Core-v4/mdbi/tools`)
-  12. Setup the required collections for the server in one of the following ways:
-      - **Create** the relevant empty collections using `node db_setup.js --init`, or
-      - **Create and initialize** the relevant collections with sample data using `node db_setup.js --mock`
-  13. Setup MongoDB for Authentication Mode:
+  9. Setup the server's MongoDB user account:
-      - Close the mongo shell and terminate the mongo daemon you ran from earlier _(see Instructions 4 and 5)_
-      - Open a new terminal and run the mongo daemon in insecure mode using `sudo mongod`
-        - If the terminal shows a missing `data/db` or port error, explicitly specify the data directory and port number by running `sudo mongod --port 27017 --dbpath /data/db`
       - In another terminal window, run the mongo shell by entering `mongo`
         - If the terminal shows a port error, explicitly specify the port number by running `mongo --port 27017`
-      - In the mongo shell, enter the administrator database by entring `use admin`
-      - Create a new user by using `db.createUser( ... )` as below:
-        ```
-        db.createUser(
-          {
-            user: "admin",
-            pwd: "passwordOfYourChoice",
-            roles: [ { role: "userAdminAnyDatabase", db: "admin" }, "readWriteAnyDatabase" ]
-          }
-        )
-        ```
-  15. Setup your local MongoDB `sce_core` database instance:
-      - In the mongo shell, create an empty `sce_core` database by entering `use sce_core`
-      - To maintain persistent space for the database, insert a dummy document in a dummy collection by entering `db.placeholder.insertOne({placeholder:"placeholder"})`
-  16. Setup the server's MongoDB user account:
-      - Close the mongo shell and terminate the mongo daemon you ran from earlier _(see Instruction 13)_
-      - Open a new terminal and run the mongo daemon in authenticated mode using `sudo mongod --auth`
-        - If the terminal shows a missing `data/db` or port error, explicitly specify the data directory and port number by running `sudo mongod --auth --port 27017 --dbpath /data/db`
-      - In another terminal window, run the mongo shell by entering `mongo`
-        - If the terminal shows a port error, explicitly specify the port number by running `mongo --port 27017`
-      - In the mongo shell, enter the administrator database by entering `use admin`
-      - Authenticate to the database using the credentials you created _(see Instructrion 13)_:
-      ```
-      db.auth( "admin", "passwordOfYourChoice" )
-      ```
         - If the shell responds with `1`, authentication succeeded; otherwise, your credentials are invalid or the administrator account was not setup correctly
       - Enter the sce database by entering `use sce_core`
       - Create the `scedb` user with readWrite roles for `sce_core` _(use the mdbi password from credentials.json)_: